theforeman/forklift/containers/README.md

 Using the entry under HOST/PORT you can now browse to `https://<hostname>` and access the Foreman web UI.

+#### Enabling specific services

+By default the deployment playbook will deploy Foreman, PostgreSQL, Puppet, Pulp, Candlepin, Qpid.
+You can specify which of these components you want to deploy with the `enabled_services` variable.
+For example, to deploy only Foreman, PostgreSQL, and Puppet, run:

+    ansible-playbook foreman.yml -e enabled_services=postgres,puppet

 ### Troubleshooting

 #### UI Not Accessible